 Eli R. Greenstein is managing partner of Kessler Topaz’s San Francisco office and a member of the Firm’s federal securities litigation practice group.
 For over a decade, Eli has been involved in dozens of high-profile securities fraud actions and precedential decisions at both the district and appellate level.
 Eli’s cases have resulted in more than $1 billion in recoveries for clients and investors in state and federal proceedings.

 Given Eli’s extensive experience prosecuting federal securities actions, clients often turn to him to develop and implement large-scale litigation strategies, draft complex legal briefing on nuanced areas of the federal securities laws and lead large teams of attorneys in prosecuting a wide variety of white collar fraud.
-As the Honorable James Ware (Ret.), Chief Judge of the United States District Court for the Northern District of California, observed: “Eli is an advocate….His powerful presentation skills mirror a sharp intellect and a strong character for honesty and justice.
+As the Honorable James Ware (Ret.), Chief Judge of the United States District Court for the Northern District of California, remarked: “Eli is an advocate….His powerful presentation skills mirror a sharp intellect and a strong character for honesty and justice.
 [Eli] strives for a legal and just result, and consistently produces excellent work product.
 He also possesses a broad interest and concern for the compelling issues facing our society.”

 Bar Association of San Francisco